 ‘A Sunday Morning Tragedy’ by Thomas Hardy was written in January of 1904 and later published in 1909 in the collection, Time’s Laughingstocks and Other Verses.
 The poem was a point of some controversy at the time due to its less than “family-friendly” subject matter.
 It was later claimed by writers Arthur Maywood and Ford Madox Brown that they founded an entire publication, The English Rose, just to release this piece.

-Additionally, the reader will notice the sue of a refrain in the text, “alas for me.”
+Additionally, the reader will notice the use of a refrain in the text, “alas for me.”
 This is another technique common to the English ballad.
 Repetition also comes up in the use and reuse of the words “me” and “be” at the end of a number of lines.
 In fact, “me” appears at the end of a total of twenty-six and “be” a total of twenty.
-You can read more about the ballad form here at Literary Devices.

 The poem begins with the speaker describing how wonderful it was at first to have a beautiful daughter.
 The joy soon receded though when it became clear how popular the girl was going to be with men.
 She eventually got overly attached to one man, they slept together and she got pregnant.